guettli/django-htmx-fun/README.md

 ## No need for the POST/Redirect/GET pattern

 If you are used to django's form handling, then you are used to the [POST/Redirect/GET Pattern](https://en.wikipedia.org/wiki/Post/Redirect/Get).
+This means after the client submitted a valid form, the server response has the http status 302 with a new location URL.

-This is not needed if you submit a form via htmx and you just want to update on part of the whole page.
+This is not needed if you submit a form via htmx and you just want to update one part of the whole page.

 I use this pattern now:

 Case 1: The http POST was successful, and data was changed.
 The server returns the status code 201 "Created".
 I use this even if data was changed, and not "created".
 I use this and not the usual 200 to simplify testing.
-I never ever want to confuse the http status of a successful htmx POST with the http status of a invalid traditional django http POST.
+I never ever want to confuse the http status of a successful htmx POST with the http status of an invalid traditional django http POST.
 The response contains the new HTML.
 No need for a redirect.

 Case 2: The http POST was not successful, since the data in the form was not valid.
-Then I return 422.
+Then my server code returns 422.

 Related question: [Which http status codes to use when processing http post?](https://stackoverflow.com/q/69773241/633961)

+## Full Page (aka "client-side") Redirect

+If you use htmx, then most http responses will contains html fragments which will inserted into the current page.

+But sometimes you want to do a traditional full page redirect.
+In the htmx docs it is called "client-side" redirect.

+Then you need return a http response which has the http header "HX-Redirect" set to the URL of the new location.

+A common mistake is the set the status code if this response to 302.
+But this will trigger a redirect inside htmx.

+Here is some code to do a full page redirect with Django: [hx-target: swap html vs full page reload](https://stackoverflow.com/a/65569741/633961)

 ## Naming Pattern